-The North Carolina Council on Developmental Disabilities, with Community Bridges, has released a new white paper titled “Mission Possible: Advancing Whole Person Care by Employing People with I/DD & Family Members as Care Extenders.”
+The North Carolina Council on Developmental Disabilities and Community Bridges have released a new white paper titled “Mission Possible: Advancing Whole Person Care by Employing People with I/DD & Family Members as Care Extenders.”
 The summary report of the Care Extenders White Paper project is funded by NCCDD.

 The new Care Extender waiver service definition creates a pivotal opportunity to advance paid, professional family navigation and peer support services in the North Carolina I/DD service system.
 The attached report includes the following: